polterguy/polterguy.github.io/documentation/faq/index.md

 Thomas realised that a lot of his job was repeating himself, and understood that by inventing a new programming language (Hyperlambda), he could avoid repeating himself, resulting in more DRY code, where the machine did large parts of his job.

+## Can I use Aista to developer Android SDK or iOS ChatGPT chatbots?

+Yes you can.
+When you have created your AI model in your Aista cloudlet, you can consume the model as a simple request/response HTTP web API.
+You can therefor use Aista's ChatGPT chatbot for both iPhone and Android apps as you wish.
+You can use the API from every platform that allows you to invoke HTTP requests, allowing you to integrate your chatbot into Python, PHP, JavaScript, Swift, Java, and _"whatever"_ really.
+Only your imagination is your limits here.

+## Can I add custom data to my Aista ChatGPT chatbot?

+Yes you can.
+There is an option to manually create _"training snippets"_ allowing you to provide your own prompt and completion.
+In addition you can also import XML files, CSV files, YAML files, and JSON files with training data.

+## How does Aista's ChatGPT based chatbot work?

+Aista's chatbot allows you to crawl and scrape your website for training data.
+This training data is then used to _"reinforce"_ ChatGPT (the strongest AI model), resulting in a custom chatbot that will answer questions according to your training data.
+This allows you to create a domain specific expert AI system, that knows everything about your _"domain problem"_, whatever your problem happens to be.

+## Is Aista using text-davinci-003 for its chatbots?

+Yes!
+Others will tell you this is impossible.
+We can however guarantee you that it is very much possible.
+We have many clients using our chatbots, and all of our chatbots are based upon _"text-davinci-003"_.
+As to those willing to explain you how this is impossible, our suggestion is to maybe not use these to create your own bot.
+It is very much possible.